slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - (kk) For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life.
 Hints:
 - The best companies aren’t sold, they're bought.
-- Don’t buy on future hopes; buy on past mistakes.
 - Don’t invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
-If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.
 - Stock buybacks are effectively same as dividends.
 - Answers to what’s going to stay the same in the next ten years, while boring, offer the best investment opportunities.
 - entrepreneurship vs investment - 2 different mentalities.
 - dealers vs brokers: liquid markets (dealers with enough inventory)
 - auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!
-- i didn’t lost money on star businesses. o lost money in businesses i though would be star businesses.
 - analise fundamental e técnica no poker como nas accoes. spectrum entre dois opostos.
 Crashes are typical of complex systems.
 -->